Santa Croce

 Angelo Bronzino

-Descent of Christ Into Limbo
+Descent of Christ into Limbo

 Francesco Salviati

-Deposition From The Cross
+Deposition from the Cross

-Nardo di Cione
+Museum - Triptych by Nardo di Cione

-The Crucifix of Cimabue - 1280 c.
+The Crucifix of Cimabue - c.
+1280

 The old facade of Santa Croce